esyede/rakit/packages/docs/data/database/redis.md

 >
 > All examples below assume the `use System\Redis;` import is present at the top of your file.
 Alternatively, replace every `Redis::` with `\System\Redis::`.

-You can get a Redis instance by calling the `db()` method like this:
+`db()` gives you an instance:

 ```php
 $redis = Redis::db();
 ```

-This will give you an instance of the `'default'` server.
-You can also pass the name of another server to the `db()` method to get an instance of that server as specified in your configuration file:
+That is the `'default'` server.
+Name another one from the configuration file to get that instead:

 ```php
 $redis = Redis::db('redis_2');
 ```

-Great!
-Now you have a Redis instance, which means you can run any [Redis commands](https://redis.io/docs/latest/commands/) you want.
-Rakit uses magic methods to pass these commands to the Redis server:
+Any [Redis command](https://redis.io/docs/latest/commands/) can be run on the instance; magic methods pass it through to the server:

 ```php
 $redis->set('name', 'Budi');